netdata/netdata/exporting/aws_kinesis/README.md

 stream name = your_stream_name
 ```

-Alternatively, AWS credentials can be set for the `netdata` user using AWS SDK for C++ [standard methods](https://docs.aws.amazon.com/sdk-for-cpp/v1/developer-guide/credentials.html).
+Alternatively, you can set AWS credentials for the `netdata` user using AWS SDK for C++ [standard methods](https://docs.aws.amazon.com/sdk-for-cpp/v1/developer-guide/credentials.html).

 A partition key for every record is computed automatically by Netdata with the purpose to distribute records across
 available shards evenly.